nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Sorting different types of tasks

-   1. Prerequisites: Add 1 of `Events`, `Deadline`, `SimpleTask` in the order stated with a tag of liking to it.
+   1. Prerequisites: Add 1 each of `Events`, `Deadline`, `SimpleTask` in the order stated with a tag of liking to it.
 Then, repeat it again, but with no tags assigned to each.

    1. Test case: `sort`<br>
      Expected: The order of the tags will be as follows: `SimpleTask` with no tag, `SimpleTask` with tag, `Deadline` with no tags, `Deadline` with tags, `Event` with no tags, `Event` with tags.